isomerpages/govtech-gobusiness/_FAQ/1a-general.md

 Please submit your application one day before the on-site deployment of your staff.

-[^1]: The weekly cycle starts from Sunday 12.00am and ends on Saturday 11.59pm.

 #### **4. What should I do if I have not received an exemption?
 Am I allowed to continue operations?**
 Please suspend your business operations until you have received the official email notification of approval.